a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-6.md

         <p><strong>Lines 126-128: </strong>This isn't new information, I just want to point out that I have renamed these three fields to be more descriptive.
 IMHO, <code>total_pages</code> is a better name than <code>pages</code>, and the same thing goes for <code>items_per_page</code>/<code>per_page</code>, as well as <code>total_items</code>/<code>total</code>.</p>
       </li>
       <li>
         <p><strong>Line 129: </strong>We have already seen examples using the <code>Nested</code> type, which allows us to create complex API models which are composed of built-in types, custom types, and other API models.
-However, in order to serialize the most important part of the pagination object, we need a way to marshall a list of <code>widget</code> objects to JSON.</p>
+However, in order to serialize the most important part of the pagination object, we need a way to marshal a list of <code>widget</code> objects to JSON.</p>
         <p>This is easily accomplished using the <code>List</code> type in conjunction with the <code>Nested</code> type.
 For more information on the <code>List</code> type, refer to <a href="https://flask-restplus.readthedocs.io/en/stable/marshalling.html#list-field" target="_blank">the Flask-RESTPlus documentation for Response Marshalling</a>.</p>
       </li>
     </ul>